-- Replacement costs for an equal amount of land of same use and quality, including the registration costs or stamp duties. - Replacement costs of houses/structures and other immovable built items (e.g. water supply, sanitation, drainage, etc), at current market prices of the same building materials plus the current costs of labor to build them. - Current market prices of trees and other assets which are irreplaceable.
+- PAPs census identifies affected persons and their losses.
+Names of the affected persons must be verified with National Identity card (NID). - Replacement costs for an equal amount of land of same use and quality, including the registration costs or stamp duties.
+Replacement cost will be collected during PAPs census at the first stage of project. - Replacement costs of houses/structures and other immovable built items (e.g. water supply, sanitation, drainage, etc), at current market prices of the same building materials plus the current costs of labor to build them.
+Replacement cost will be determined by a Market Price Survey Committee at the time of PAPs Census. - Current market prices of trees and other assets which are irreplaceable.
 Price of fruit trees will be determined considering the maturity and harvest price of fruits. - Current market prices of crops in the field or on trees, if the lands are used before harvest. - If the acquired land is agricultural and amounts to 20% or more of the total productive land owned by the affected household, a transition allowance at three times the value of the crops produced in a year on the acquired land.